NepaliTelecom.com

 WiFi 6 Key highlights

 As stated above, WiFi 6 improves upon the widely existing WiFi 5 aka, 802.11ac standard.
-But be with any wireless standards, the first and foremost asked is the speed capacity.
+But with any wireless standards, the first and foremost asked is the speed capacity.
 So, how much speed does WiFi 6 deliver, or is capable of?
 Before we delve into key highlights, we will first begin with its speed capacity.

 Blazing fast speed with 1024-QAM

 WiFi 6 delivers up to 9.6 Gbps speed capacity.
 How is it possible?
 That is because it uses both 1024-QAM so it packs more bandwidth.
 But it must be noted that a regular user won’t get the maximum throughput capacity out of their routers.
 The normal life speed is influenced by various internal and external factors.
 But the thing is a much substantially higher download/upload is possible with each next-generation wireless standard.
-That applies with this wifi generation too.
+That applies to this wifi generation too.

 One of the key features of WiFi 6 is that it introduces 1024-QAM.
 Long-form Quadrature amplitude modulation uses both phases and packs more bandwidth.
 Plus, it has a massive 160 MHz channel that provides a wider channel thus boosting further data transmission that makes your home WiFi much faster and more efficient over WiFi 5.